KangyuSo/carbcontpred/README.md

 View(pred_c)

 ## Load the ROI data file "ROI_Predicted_Carbon.csv" and apply min-max normalization on the spectral reflectance values
-## Extract an equation for predicting organic carbon content using reflectance based on the results of the "cpred" function and use it to predicted the organic carbon content of the "ROI_Predicted_Carbon.csv" file using its reflectance values
+## Extract an equation for predicting organic carbon content using reflectance based on the results of the "cpred" function and use it to predict the organic carbon content of the "ROI_Predicted_Carbon.csv" file using its reflectance values
-## Update the ROI data file with the predictions and save it as a csv file output titled "ROI_Predicted_Carbon"
+## Update the ROI data file with the predictions and save it as a CSV file output titled "ROI_Predicted_Carbon"
 mappred_c <- mappred(pred_c, "Reflectance", "Predicted_Organic_Carbon", system.file("extdata", "Reflectance_ROI.csv", package = "carbcontpred"), "ROI_Predicted_Carbon")
 #> Rows: 12209 Columns: 7
 #> ── Column specification ────────────────────────────────────────────────────────